-Across from Union Station is Aloe Plaza and the magnificent Carl Milles' Fountain with elaborate bronze sculptural pieces representing the meeting of the rivers.
+Across from Union Station is Aloe Plaza and the magnificent "Meeting of the Waters Fountain", by Carl Milles, with elaborate bronze sculptural pieces representing the meeting of the Mississippi and Missouri Rivers.